8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #4) With a business process-centric approach to UAT and SIT, cross-functional and geographically dispersed subject matter experts validate UAT cycles based on the actual business processes (packaged applications).

-#5) Test Automation Connectors provide complete integration of Panaya Test Dynamix with the existing automation tools for effective regression cycles in a minimum time and effort with holistic tracking and monitoring capabilities.
+#5) Test Automation Connectors provide complete integration of Panaya Test Dynamix with existing automation tools for effective regression cycles in a minimum time and effort with holistic tracking and monitoring capabilities.

 #6) Test Evidence Automation automates manual testing traditionally managed in Excel and Word.

-#7) Autonomous TestingSM for SAP enables zero-touch test case creation and maintenance so you no longer need to deal with the pains associated with business knowledge capture and the process of creating and maintaining manually engineered scripts.
+#7) Autonomous TestingSM for SAP enables zero-touch test case creation and maintenance so you no longer need to deal with the pain associated with business knowledge capture and the process of creating and maintaining manually engineered scripts.

 Scripts are customizable while machine learning offers validation and suggestions based on crowd analysis.